aneeshd16/AnyBlog-forked-by-Aneesh/README.markdown

 3. Now, we'll need to configure the url where you can reach your app.
 Go to your app's setting page and set a unique subdomain for your Web Hosting url.
-This will be your `shareAddress`.
+The `subdomain.parseapp.com/blog/` will be your `shareAddress`.
 (For Step 5)

 4. Go to [Disqus](https://disqus.com/admin/create/) and
 create a new site profile.
 Choose an unique disqus url.